purr-platform/purr1/documentation/overview.md

 Of course, since the Core language makes many design decisions already, efficient implementations of languages that stray too much from these semantics becomes an issue.
-Where this is the case, understand that Canel.és chooses to provide a set of semantics that makes it easier to introduce fundamental and good programming concepts gradually.
+Where this is the case, understand that Purr chooses to provide a set of semantics that makes it easier to introduce fundamental and good programming concepts gradually.

 So, additionally, these semantics are guided by the following constraints: